castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 nx run <LibName>:publish [Options]
 ```

-The publish command is used to publish the construct library to a npm repository (see [Publish to npm](#publish-to-npm)).
+The publish command is used to publish the construct library to an npm repository (see [Publish to npm](#publish-to-npm)).

 Options: